Average SAT Scores

 Average SAT Scores for Colleges

-Different colleges have different average SAT scores for their review process.
-The highest average SAT scores range between 2050 and 2350.
-Likewise, depending upon the institute’s reputation, different colleges have different average SAT scores range.
-To know more about the average SAT scores of different colleges, you can visit the link, www.satscores.us
+Different colleges have different scores for their review process.
+The highest scores range between 2050 and 2350.
+Likewise, depending upon the institute’s reputation, different colleges have different scores range.
+To know more about the requirements of different colleges, you can visit the following link: www.satscores.us

 SAT Scores Consideration by Colleges

-- The second category consists of schools that consider the highest section (Mathematics, Critical Reading or Writing) scores from all SAT test dates.
+- The second category consists of schools that consider the highest section (Mathematics, Critical Reading or Writing) scores.
 This category seems to be same as the first one but there is a slight difference.
 The difference is that each time you send your new scores; the college will consider the highest scores.
 You will not have the advantage of hiding your low scores.
 Only your highest section scores will be considered as part of the final admissions decision.
 Each time you submit your scores; this set of institutions will upgrade your score record with the newly obtained scores.

-- The third category consists of schools that consider SAT scores from your so called single highest test date.
-By this we mean that the highest total SAT score obtained by you on a particular test date must be chosen to be submitted for consideration by the colleges.
+- The third category consists of schools that consider the scores from your so called single highest test date.
+By this we mean that the highest total score obtained by you on a particular test date must be chosen to be submitted for consideration by the colleges.

 - The fifth category consists of the schools that will consider all the scores obtained by you for scrutiny.
-You are required to submit all your earlier SAT scores.
+You are required to submit all your earlier test scores.

-The above mentioned five categories are the different ways in which an institution uses your SAT scores for the review process.
-You will get more information about the SAT score-use practice of various institutions from the official website, http://sat.collegeboard.org/home
+The above mentioned five categories are the different ways in which an institution uses your scores for the review process.
+You will get more information about the score-use practice of various institutions from the official website the link to which is as follows: http://sat.collegeboard.org/home